Specified vs. Unspecified Impurities in Pharmaceuticals

 Specified vs. Unspecified Impurities: Key Differences:

-- Unspecified impurities are unknown and not characterized.
+• Unspecified impurities are unknown and not characterised.

-- Unspecified impurities are controlled with limit NMT (not more than 0.10%)
+• Unspecified impurities are controlled with a limit of NMT (not more than 0.10%)

 Conclusion